-Come for King Valley icons and discover new favourite wines in family-run boutique wineries in Rutherglen, the Alpine Valleys and other High Country wine regions.
+Come for King Valley icons, taste exquisite 100-year-old muscat in Rutherglen, and discover new favourite wines in family-run boutique wineries in the Alpine Valleys and other High Country wine regions.

 One region, eight styles

 You'll quaff a different style in each of the High Country's eight wine regions, depending on different climates, topography and history.

 Try some of Australia's finest chardonnay at Giaconda in Beechworth and then visit Rutherglen, internationally revered for its fortifieds.
 Feeling adventurous?
 Explore the Alpine Valleys' small vineyards, which turn out 33 different grape varieties ranging from traditional shiraz through to sauvignon vert and nebbiolo.